You do not need to be nominated to enter the awards. You can enter the awards directly here.

 Although we would love to give everyone feedback on their submission, they are reviewed by multiple judges who are not always able to comment on each submission.

-The official deadline for close of submissions is 5.30pm on Friday, 21 July.
+The official deadline for close of submissions can be found on the event details page.
 If you have problems meeting this time, please contact Gabrielle Biondi by email at [email protected] or over the phone, on 02 9922 3300.

-Finalists will be announced during the week of Monday, 7 August.
-An announcement will be sent out to all submitters and will be published on the Women in Finance website.
+The date for finalist annoucement can be found on the event details page.
+An announcement will be sent out to all submitters and will be published on the website.

 You are encouraged to attend if you make it as a finalist.
-The event gives you an opportunity to be celebrated and to celebrate in recognition of the outstanding work that you have achieved in your field.
+The event gives you an opportunity to be celebrated and recognised for your outstanding work in your field.

-Tickets go on sale Monday, 24 July.
-You can buy tickets here.
+Tickets go on sale when finalists have been announced.
+You can buy tickets on the website.

 A judging panel made up of highly respected industry professionals with a broad range of experience will be chosen to examine the submissions.
 Judging is allocated to ensure that there is no conflict of interest in respective categories.
 Each judge will be assigned a number of categories and will be asked to score each submission in those categories based on all documentation provided by award entrants.
 Several judges are assigned per category to ensure a range of expertise and opinions.
 The aggregate highest score will determine the winner of each award.